Zashhive/cultiv8/README.md

-# Cultiv8 Wellness - Tantra Website
+# Cultiv8 Wellness - Couples Tantra Massage Course

-Welcome to the **Cultiv8 Wellness Tantra Website**, a React-based single-page application designed to promote sacred touch and deeper connection through online tantra courses.
-This project offers an elegant, responsive interface for users to explore courses, pricing, testimonials, and more, guided by Rosemary JaQuay, a licensed holistic therapist with over 25 years of experience.
+Welcome to the **Cultiv8 Wellness Couples Tantra Massage Course**, a React-based SaaS webpage designed to help couples deepen their intimacy through online tantra massage techniques rooted in mind, body, and spirit alignment.
+This project reflects the holistic, transformative vision of licensed therapist Rosemary JaQuay, offering a serene, spiritually resonant experience for users worldwide.

 ## Table of Contents